Discover Iconic Sites and Relaxed Getaways

 For seniors craving picturesque scenery, the Cotswolds rank among the top accessible tourist spots for older adults in England.
 This Area of Outstanding Natural Beauty boasts honey-colored stone villages like Bourton-on-the-Water and Bibury, where flat paths and scenic drives allow easy exploration without strenuous hikes.

-The Cotswolds region contains more than 100 villages and towns, we can’t see them all, but some of my favorites are Stow-on-the-wold, Bibury and Chipping Norton.
+The Cotswolds region contains more than 100 villages and towns, we haven’t seen them all, but some of my favorites are Stow-on-the-Wold, Bibury and Chipping Norton.
 In 2026, enhanced accessibility includes more all-terrain mobility scooters available for rent, perfect for traversing gentle trails.

 Visit Arlington Row in Bibury for photo ops or enjoy tearooms offering traditional scones in cozy, ground-floor settings.
 The region’s farm shops and markets provide relaxed shopping, while organized coach tours from nearby towns like Cheltenham ensure minimal walking.
 The antique shops and quaint little tea rooms are perfect for a day of wandering.